MATHS AND NUMERACY

 THINGS TO DO AT HOME

-Please cut out the flashcard your child has brought home today and use it to help your child to recognise the sounds and build words.
+Please cut out the flashcards your child has brought home today and use it to help your child to recognise the sounds and build words.

 Please continue to practise the words on the reading vocabulary card, a few words at a time and share the reading book your child has brought home.

-We enjoyed playing with our friends across the stage at Loose Parts on Friday.
-Our next day for Loose Parts is Thursday 23 March.
+We enjoyed playing with our friends across the stage at Loose Parts on Thursday.
+Some of our activities were: making cakes, playing baby foxes, making a bed, making a waterfall, making a car, making potions, babies and daddies.
+Our next day for Loose Parts is Thursday 20 April.

-Some examples of the children’s learning through play from this week.
+Some examples of the children’s learning through play from the last two weeks.

-We hope that you all have a lovely weekend.
+We hope that you all have a lovely Easter break.